Ambrosioc/Ambrosioc/README.md

-## FullStack JS Developer | React.js and Next.js Expert | Enthusiastic about Technological Innovation 🚀
+## FullStack JS Developer Junior | React.js and Next.js Expert | Enthusiastic about Technological Innovation 🚀

 Hello there!
 I'm a code enthusiast with a fervor for crafting innovative and high-performance web applications.
 My journey encompasses a year of experience in an advanced development team through an apprenticeship, followed by nine months as a freelance developer, where I honed my skills as a FullStack developer.